charkes/hypercard-center/HyperTalkReference/properties/grid.md

 # grid

-` set `[`the`]<code> grid to [ph:trueOrFalse]
+` set [the] grid to [ph:trueOrFalse]`

-</code>The `grid` property returns or sets whether HyperCard constrains the movement of many Paint tools to eight-pixel intervals.
+The `grid` property returns or sets whether HyperCard constrains the movement of many Paint tools to eight-pixel intervals.
 It corresponds to the Grid command in the Options menu (which appears when you select a Paint tool).

-The default value is` false`.
+The default value is `false`.

 ## Examples